Dr Phillip Horky, AM (Chicago), PhD (Southern California)

 - Horky, Phillip Sidney & Johnson, Monte Ransome (2019).
 'On Law and Justice Attributed to Archytas of Tarentum'.
 In Early Greek Ethics.
 Wolfsdorf, D. Oxford: Oxford University Press.

-- Horky, Phillip Sidney (2018).
-'Introduction'.
+- Horky, Phillip Sidney (2019).
+'When did Kosmos become the Kosmos?'.
 In Cosmos in the Ancient World.
 Horky, P. S. Cambridge: Cambridge University Press.

 - Horky, Phillip Sidney (2018).
 'Speusippus and Xenocrates on the Pursuit and Ends of Philosophy'.
 In Brill's Companion to the Reception of Plato in Antiquity.
 Tarrant, H., Renaud, F., Baltzly, D. & Layne, D. A. Leiden: Brill.
 29-45.